-- 108. When establishing a trust relationship, a financial services business which is acting as a trustee must, in order to identify and verify the identity of its customer and any beneficial owner and underlying principal, identify: - the settlor(s); - any protector(s) or co-trustee(s); and - any beneficiary with a vested interest or any person who is, to the best of the trustee's knowledge, likely to benefit from the trust. - 109.
+- 116. When establishing a trust relationship, a financial services business which is acting as a trustee must, in order to identify and verify the identity of its customer and any beneficial owner and underlying principal, identify: - the settlor(s); - any protector(s) or co-trustee(s); and - any beneficiary with a vested interest or any person who is, to the best of the trustee's knowledge, likely to benefit from the trust. - 117.
 Verification of the identity of beneficiaries and persons known to be likely to benefit must, where possible, be undertaken before or during the course of establishing a business relationship.
-Where it is not possible to do so, verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary. - 110.
-The verification of identity of other underlying principals such as settlors, co-trustees and protectors must be carried out before or during the course of establishing a business relationship. - 111.
-When identifying and verifying the identities of beneficiaries and others in accordance with this section, trustees must act in accordance with the identification and verification requirements for personal customers and legal bodies see sections 4.4 and 4.6.1. - 112.
-Where the relationship is a high risk relationship, trustees must consider whether additional verification checks are appropriate see Chapter 5 on high risk relationships.
+Where it is not possible to do so, the reasons must be documented and verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary in accordance with the requirements of Regulation 7. - 118.
+The verification of identity of other underlying principals such as settlors, co-trustees and protectors must be carried out before or during the course of establishing a business relationship. - 119.
+When identifying and verifying the identities of beneficiaries and others in accordance with this section, trustees must act in accordance with the identification and verification requirements for personal customers and legal bodies see sections 4.4 and 4.6.1. - 120.
+Where the relationship is a high risk relationship, trustees must consider what additional verification checks are appropriate see Chapter 5 on high risk relationships.

-4.6.4 Obligations of financial services businesses dealing with trusts
+4.6.4 Obligations of financial services businesses dealing with trusts subject either to the Handbook or are an Appendix C business (see the definition in Appendix C to the Handbook);

-- 113. Subject to section 6.6 of the Handbook. a financial services business entering a relationship with a customer which is a trust must: - verify the legal status and the name and date of establishment of the trust; - verify the identity of the trustees of the trust unless they are themselves subject either to the Handbook or are an Appendix C financial services business (see the definition in Appendix C to the Handbook); - require the trustee of the trust to identify and notify it of the names of the underlying principals and beneficial owners, i.e.: - the settlor(s) (the initial settlor(s) and any persons subsequently settling funds into the trust);
+- 121. Subject to section 6.5 of the Handbook. a financial services business entering a relationship with a customer which is a trust must: - verify the legal status and the name and date of establishment of the trust; - verify the identity of the trustees of the trust unless they are themselves and either itself verify the identity of those persons or request the trustee to provide identification data on them, by way of a certificate or summary sheet (see Appendix B for an example); and

-- any protector(s) or trustee(s); and - any beneficiary with a vested interest or who is, to the best of the trustee's knowledge, likely to benefit from the trust, and either itself verify the identity of those persons or request the trustee to provide identification data on them, by way of a certificate or summary sheet (see Appendix B); and understand the nature of the trust structure and the nature and purpose of activities undertaken by the structure sufficient to monitor such activities and to fully understand the business relationship.
+- require the trustee of the trust to identify and notify it of the names of the underlying principals and beneficial owners, i.e.: - the settlor(s) (the initial settlor(s) and any persons subsequently settling funds into the trust); - any protector(s) or trustee(s); and - any beneficiary with a vested interest or who is, to the best of the trustee's knowledge, likely to benefit from the trust,

-- 114. Verification of the identity of beneficiaries and persons known to be likely to benefit must, where possible, be undertaken before or during the course of establishing a business relationship.
-Where it is not possible to do so, verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary. - 115.
-When identifying and verifying the identity of trustees, beneficiaries and others in accordance with this section, financial services businesses must act in accordance with the identification and verification requirements for personal customers and legal bodies see sections 4.4 and 4.6.1. - 116.
+- understand the nature of the trust structure and the nature and purpose of activities undertaken by the structure sufficient to monitor such activities and to fully understand the business relationship. - 122.
+Verification of the identity of beneficiaries and persons known to be likely to benefit must, where possible, be undertaken before or during the course of establishing a business relationship.
+Where it is not possible to do so, the reasons must be documented and verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary in accordance with the requirements of Regulation 7. - 123.
+When identifying and verifying the identity of trustees, beneficiaries and others in accordance with this section, financial services businesses must act in accordance with the identification and verification requirements for personal customers and legal bodies see sections 4.4 and 4.6.1. - 124.
 Where the business relationship (or any underlying principal) is a high risk relationship, a financial services business must consider what additional verification checks are appropriate see Chapter 5 on high risk relationships.